kvutien/Tutorial-No_code-No_maths-Learn_GenAI/README.md

 # No code, No maths - Learn GenAI
-This is a tutorial to Neural Networks and Generative AI
+This is a no-code, no-maths tutorial to Neural Networks and Generative AI

 **Ever wonder how chatbots work?** You know, those virtual assistants always ready to answer your questions?
 Let's dive in without any intimidating math or coding!